 Other things to consider

 Do you have other pets?
-If so, the new kitten will have to be introduced in a controlled and gradual manner in order to have the best chance of a friendly relationship (this will be a separate guide).
+If so, the new kitten will have to be introduced in a controlled and gradual manner in order to have the best chance of a friendly relationship (see our article on introducing your existing cat).
 Same with children, actually!
 Your new kitten will want to sleep as much as 18 hours a day, so children should be encouraged to play at play time, and leave kitty alone when he’s/she’s sleeping.

 You may also wish to give consideration to whether or not you want to trim your kitty’s claws.
 This isn’t harmful if done correctly, it’s just like humans trimming their nails, but again if you’re going to do it, it’s best to start at a young age to get your cat used to it.